-One thing's for sure: homeowners love talking about their equity.
+One thing's for sure: homeowners love talking about their equity and how proud they are of it.
 And proud they should be.
 After all, equity is the amount of value in an investment -- in this case a house -- that belongs to the owner outright.
-Here's how it works: When you buy a house with a mortgage but make a low down payment or none, you start out with very little or no equity.
+Here's how it works: When you buy a house with a mortgage but make a low down payment or none at all, you start out with lots of debt but very little or no equity.
 But as you pay down your mortgage, your equity increases exponentially -- especially if the house's market value increases.
-With planning, you can structure your home purchase so that the property comes with equity built in.
+You don't have to wait, however.
+With proper planning, you can structure your home purchase so that the property comes with equity built in.

 - As a last resort, to buy a house with equity, consider borrowing your down payment from trusted relatives, such as your parents or grandparents.
 Show good faith by paying back the loan as quickly as possible.